Truongson-erorr/PersonalExpenseTracker/README.md

 # 💰 Personal Expense Tracker

 **Personal Expense Tracker** is a modern Android application built with **Kotlin** and **Jetpack Compose**, designed to help users manage, analyze, and improve their personal financial habits effectively.

-This app provides an intuitive way to track spending, set budgets, visualize expenses, and even predict future spending using AI — all within a clean and responsive interface.
+It provides an intuitive way to track spending, set budgets, visualize expenses, and even predict future spending using AI — all within a clean and responsive interface.

 ---